hashicorp/terraform/website/source/docs/enterprise/runs/starting.html.md

 ## Artifact Uploads

-Upon successful completion of a Terraform run,the remote state is parsed and any [artifacts](/docs/enterprise/artifacts/artifact-provider.html) are detected that were referenced.
+Upon successful completion of a Terraform run, the remote state is parsed and any [artifacts](/docs/enterprise/artifacts/artifact-provider.html) are detected that were referenced.
 When new versions of those referenced artifacts are uploaded, you have the option to automatically queue a new Terraform run.